Russ Phillips

 In Phillips' prior work at BIDMC, which included serving as Chief of the Division of General Medicine and Primary Care for a decade, he led a task force to improve transitions in care, a working group to develop new sustainable practice models for primary care, and a task force to develop strategies for care management for high-risk patients.
 At the state level, he served on the Massachusetts Coordinating Council on the Patient-Centered Medical Home.
 Phillips has championed palliative care services in primary care, wellness programs, and innovations to improve the quality of life for patients with chronic illness.

-A graduate of Massachusetts Institute of Technology and Stanford University School of Medicine, Phillips has held leadership roles in the Society of General Internal Medicine, serving as Chairperson of the Research Committee, and as President of the Association of Chiefs and Leaders in General Internal Medicine.
+A graduate of Massachusetts Institute of Technology and Stanford University School of Medicine, Phillips has held leadership roles in the Society of General Internal Medicine (SGIM) and the Association of Chiefs and Leaders in General Medicine(ACLGIM), serving as Chairperson of the SGIM Research Committee, as President of ACLGIM, and has served on the leadership council of SGIM.

-With more than 300 publications and an H-index of 117 (meaning that 117 of his publications have more that 117 citations), his publications have resulted in more than 45,000 citations in the published literature.
-Phillips' research has spanned disparities in care, screening for infection in office practice, patient safety, end of life care, and interventions to improve care for patients with chronic disease.
+With more than 300 publications and an H-index of 122 (meaning that 122 of his publications have more than 122 citations), his publications have resulted in nearly 50,000 citations in the published literature.
+Phillips' research has spanned disparities in care, screening for infection in office practice, patient safety, end-of-life care, and interventions to improve care for patients with chronic disease and innovations in primary care.
 He is the recipient of the two prestigious awards for mentorship at HMS; the Barger Award and the William Silen Lifetime Achievement in Mentoring Award.
-He led the Harvard General Medicine Fellowship Program for nearly 15 years, and the Harvard Research Fellowship Program in Integrative Medical Therapies for 12 years.
+He led the Harvard General Medicine Fellowship Program for nearly 15 years, and was Founding Director of the Harvard Research Fellowship Program in Integrative Medical Therapies which he led for 12 years.
 He held a Mid-Career Mentorship Award (K24) from the NIH to support his mentoring activities.
 Phillips has mentored more than 50 trainees, most of whom have gone on to successful careers as investigators and leaders in general medicine and in family medicine.
-His research has received support from the National Institutes of Health (NIH), the Agency for Healthcare Research and Quality (AHRQ), the Robert Wood Johnson Foundation, the Hartford Foundation, and the Macy Foundation.
+His research has received support from the National Institutes of Health (NIH), the Agency for Healthcare Research and Quality (AHRQ), the Robert Wood Johnson Foundation, the Hartford Foundation, the Macy Foundation, the Commonwealth Fund and the California Health Care Foundation.

 In his role as HMS Center for Primary Care Director, he has authored more than 50 research studies, reviews, perspectives, and chapters with a focus on the use of learning collaboratives to transform primary care, the value of primary care, and the impact of changes in primary care practice and payment on the finances of primary care practice.
 For his work leading primary care at HMS, he has been recognized by the Barbara McNeil Faculty Award for Exceptional Service to Harvard Medical School.